-With a desire to build systems that improve the connection between communities on the ground and the external philanthropic efforts trying to support them, Julie served as the Associate Director of The Pollination Project (TPP), a startup foundation that funds grassroots grant-making across the globe.
-During her tenure, TPP grew from a 2 person team to a crew of 14 employees and 50 grant advisors dispersed globally.
+With a desire to build systems that level the power dynamic between communities on the ground and the world of philanthropy trying to support them, Julie began working in the space of grassroots grant making.
+She served as the Associate Director of The Pollination Project, a foundation that funds grassroots grant-making across the globe and later ran a consulting business for 8 years advising and supporting philanthropic orgs looking to push paradigms and democratize grand-making.

 Julie Santos and President Bill Clinton, Haiti 2010

 In 2020, Julie took on the role of Head of Human Resources (HR) at The Multidisciplinary Association for Psychedelic Studies (MAPS) where she successfully built the HR and People Operations Department from the ground up during a time of tremendous growth and a global pandemic.
-But after watching the field of psychedelics grow exponentially with limited inclusion of the Indigenous voices who are the keepers of plant medicine, Julie decided to start Chicha Collective, a company that focuses on building safe and inclusive work spaces in the field of psychedelics and other emerging industries.
+After watching the field of psychedelics grow exponentially, Julie left MAPS and founded Chicha Collective, a company that focuses on building safe and inclusive work spaces in the field of psychedelics and other emerging industries.

 After years of working with and around trauma, Julie sees how psychedelics play a key role in ensuring our collective healing and that human connection, when weaved by diverse human experiences, is the foundation for building sustainable solutions to some of our biggest problems.